mehulagg/gitlab/doc/user/permissions.md

   - Lock threads
   - Manage issue tracker
   - Manage related issues
+- Merge Requests (MR)
+  - Create new MRs
+  - See list of MRs
 - Project
   - Set commit status
 - View
   - See a container registry
   - See environments
-- Merge Requests (MR)
-  - Create new MRs
-- Analytics
-  - View CI/CD analytics
-  - View Code Review analytics **(STARTER)**
-  - View Repository analytics
-  - View Error Tracking list <!-- Unsure: is this analytics? -->
-  - View metrics dashboard annotations

 1. Applies only to comments on [Design Management](project/issues/design_management.md) designs.